Spice up your life!

 When you add these to your diet on a regular basis, and you cut back on carbs/sugar, you will, likely, feel a reduction in inflammation.
 This may be in the form of less joint pain, perhaps you aren’t as stiff when you get up off the couch or out of bed; it could be that your body just ‘feels’ better.

-I’ve shared a truth about spices, and now I dare to try it!
+I’ve shared a truth about spices, and now I dare you to try it!
 Let me know how it goes, after a few days of incorporating them and reducing your sugar intake, message me and let me know how you are feeling!